arokettu/php-random-polyfill/docs/index.rst

 |Packagist| |GitLab| |GitHub| |Codeberg| |Gitea|

-This is a polyfill for the new ``ext-random`` extension that was released with PHP 8.2.
+This is a polyfill for the built-in ``ext-random`` extension that was released with PHP 8.2.

 Requirements
 ============